khcrysalis/Feather/README.md

 *NOTE: IF YOU WANT TO KEEP APPLICATION DATA THROUGH REINSTALLS, MAKE SURE YOU HAVE THE SAME BUNDLEID.*

+> What is remove dylib inside of options

+There's a very specific reason its there, for those wanting to remove pre-existing injected dylibs inside but it really serves no other practical use other than that.
+Don't use this if you have no idea what you're doing.

+> What about free developer accounts?

+Sadly Feather is unlikely to ever support those as there are plenty of alternatives that exist!
+Here's a few: [Altstore](https://altstore.io), [Sideloadly](https://sideloadly.io/)

 ## Building

 ```sh